Office of the Public Sector Integrity Commissioner of Canada Values and Ethics Code

 - In proceedings before the Public Servants Disclosure Protection Tribunal, we must adopt the position and conduct ourselves in a manner that is always in the public interest having regard to the nature of the complaint.

-Our work requires a high degree of care, as cases before the Office can directly impact the lives and reputations of individuals and organizations.
 Confidentiality is a cornerstone in establishing trust with potential disclosers and fostering cooperation in investigative processes.

 We ensure confidentiality by observing the following expected behaviours: